-.02 Definitions.
+.02 Definitions

-A. In this chapter, the following terms have the meanings indicated.

-B. Terms Defined.

-(1) "Fluency" means reading accuracy and rate and includes oral accuracy, prosody, intonation, and automaticity.

-(2) "Phonemic Awareness" means the ability to distinguish, segment, blend, and manipulate phonemes in words.

-(3) "Phonics" means the study of letters and letter combinations and the relationship between the sounds that they represent.

-(4) "Phonological Awareness" means a child's ability to recognize and manipulate parts of oral language including syllables, onset-rime, and phonemes.

-(5) "Progress Monitoring" means a measurement procedure used at specified time intervals to measure a student's response to instruction or intervention.

-(6) "Rapid Automatic Naming" means how quickly individual students can name letters, or digits, or symbols.

-(7) "Screening Instrument" means a brief, valid, and reliable measurement-used to identify or predict whether a student may be at risk for poor learning outcomes.

-(8) "Student" means a student who does not have a current individualized education program or an individualized family service plan with reading goals.

-(9) "Supplemental Reading Instruction" means evidence-based, sequential, systematic, explicit, and cumulative instruction or intervention to mastery of foundational reading skills, including phonological or phonemic awareness and processing, phonics, and vocabulary to support development of decoding, spelling, fluency, and reading comprehension skills to meet grade level curriculum.
+- A. In this chapter, the following terms have the meanings indicated. - B. Terms Defined - (1) "Fluency" means reading accuracy and rate and includes oral accuracy, prosody, intonation, and automaticity. - (2) "Phonemic Awareness" means the ability to distinguish, segment, blend, and manipulate phonemes in words. - (3) "Phonics" means the study of letters and letter combinations and the relationship between the sounds that they represent. - (4) "Phonological Awareness" means a child's ability to recognize and manipulate parts of oral language including syllables, onset-rime, and phonemes. - (5) "Progress Monitoring" means a measurement procedure used at specified time intervals to measure a student's response to instruction or intervention. - (6) "Rapid Automatic Naming" means how quickly individual students can name letters, or digits, or symbols. - (7) "Screening Instrument" means a brief, valid, and reliable measurement used to identify or predict whether a student may be at risk for poor learning outcomes. - (8) "Student" means a student who does not have a current individualized education program or an individualized family service plan with reading goals. - (9) "Supplemental Reading Instruction" means evidence-based, sequential, systematic, explicit, and cumulative instruction or intervention to mastery of foundational reading skills, including phonological or phonemic awareness and processing, phonics, and vocabulary to support development of decoding, spelling, fluency, and reading comprehension skills to meet grade level curriculum.

-.03 General Requirements.
+03. General

-- A. All local school systems will ensure that all students enrolled in a public kindergarten will be screened to identify if the student is at risk for reading difficulties and provided supplemental reading instruction aligned to the results of the screener. - B. Beginning in the 2021-2022 school year, §§C and D of this Regulation apply to students in the second and third grades. - C. Students in first, second, and third grade shall be included in the screening and the supplemental reading instruction program established by the local school system if they meet the following criteria: - (1) were not previously screened; - (2) demonstrated difficulty mastering grade-level reading in the previous; or - (3) entered or transferred to a public elementary school. - D. Screening is not required for students in first, second, or third grade if the local school system can demonstrate that the student who entered or transferred to a public elementary school has already been screened and demonstrates mastery of grade-level reading. - E. The students shall be screened in accordance with the guidance of the selected screener. - F. The screening schedule shall be established by the local school system, with initial screening taking place within the first 2 months of the beginning of the school year.
+- A. All local school systems will ensure that all students enrolled in a public kindergarten will be screened to identify if the student is at risk for reading difficulties and provided supplemental reading instruction aligned to the results of the screener. - B. Beginning in the 2021-2022 school year, §§C and D of this Regulation apply to students in the second and third grade

+- (1) were not previously screened; - (2) demonstrated difficulty mastering grade-level reading in the previous; or - (3) entered or transferred to a public elementary school. - D. Screening is not required for students in first, second, or third grade if the local school system can demonstrate that the student who entered or transferred to a public elementary school has already been screened and demonstrates mastery of grade-level reading. - E. The students shall be screened in accordance with the guidance of the selected screener. - F. The screening schedule shall be established by the local school system, with initial screening taking place within the first 2 months of the beginning of the school year.